NLnetLabs/CSWDNS/docs/part2.md

 servers.
 In order for them to properly validate, they also need to be primed with the initial trust anchor.

-1. Verify by using dig that indeed there was no validation.
+1. Verify by using drill that indeed there was no validation.
 Performing a lookup:

-        dig bogus.rootcanary.net
+        drill bogus.rootcanary.net.

      Returns the address for this domain, but in fact this domain is invalid and validation should have failed.